 4 points when 60 overs have been bowled

-Should the maximum number of points awarded be for a drawn game, or should there be no other completed fixtures in that division on that day, then the non offending team will be awarded 25 points.
+Should there be no other completed fixtures in that division on that day, then the non offending team will be awarded 5 points.

 The action to be taken by the club which is ready to play is outlined in rule 17 page 74.

-(g) Penalty runs awarded under the Laws of Cricket 2017 Code will only be awarded when there is a qualified umpire standing who has been appointed by the Pembrokeshire ACO, If only one appointed umpire is available he must officiate as the bowling end umpire.
+(f) Penalty runs awarded under the Laws of Cricket 2017 Code will only be awarded when there is a qualified umpire standing who has been appointed by the P.A.C.U.S.
+If only one appointed umpire is available he must officiate as the bowling end umpire.

 length/Bowling restrictions/Result notification

-The side batting first must bat for a minimum of 35 overs in the 1st and 2nd divisions, 30 overs in the remaining divisions, except the lowest division, where the side batting first must bat a minimum of 25 overs, unless the side is already bowled out or all overs have been bowled in a reduced overs match.
+The side batting first must bat for a minimum of 35 overs in the 1st and 2nd Divisions, 30 overs in the remaining Divisions, except the lowesdt Division, where the side batting first must bat a minimum of 25 overs, unless the side is already bowled out or all overs have been bowled in a reduced overs match.

 The counting of the overs is the responsibility of the Umpires, and only if they disagree shall the scorers be consulted.